gogo2/npp-darcula/README.md

 * CSS
 * CMake

-(Note: some styles may slightly differ from original Darcula because of Notepad++ limitations)
+(Note: some styles may slightly differ from original Darcula because of Notepad++ limitations.
+I'm going to take a look into possibilities of tweaking Notepad++ parser, but it's not my highest priority.)

 ####Installation
 Copy file **Darcula.xml** to _C:/Users/{UserName}/AppData/Roaming/Notepad++/themes_ directory.